Boston Elevated Railway: Conversion of routes to trolleybuses and buses

 The first route of the Boston trackless trolley system was opened by BERy, on April 11, 1936.
-It was route 77 (later 69), Harvard to Lechmere via Cambridge Street.
+It was route 77 (later route 69), Harvard to Lechmere via Cambridge Street.
 Trackless trolleys ran from Harvard station, but only to the west and north, not east to Lechmere after 1963.
 Trackless trolley service to these routes ended in March of 2022, and they were replaced with temporary diesel buses that are to be replaced with battery electric busses in the spring of 2024.

 Operations

 The company's rapid transit lines have evolved into the Red, Blue, and Orange Lines.
 The only streetcars that remain are the various branches of the Green Line and the Mattapan Line; the rest have been converted to buses.

 The Boston Elevated Railway operated in the following cities and towns: